 “I am sorry that you are disappointed,” Luckey said in a response to a frustrated fan.
 “To be honest, if I were you, I would probably have a similar initial impression!”

 One other fan on Reddit requested Luckey to “promise” that there would not be any “specific Facebook tech tie-ins” through the Oculus Rift, Luckey gave his word that it would not happen.

 Luckey continued to defend his position of the acquisition by saying he believes this partnership with Facebook is the best fit for the long-term success of VR and the future of Oculus.

 “Why would we want to sell to someone like MS (Microsoft) or Apple?”
 Luckey asked.
 “So they can tear the company apart and use the pieces to build out their own vision of virtual reality, one that fits whatever current strategy they have?
 Not a chance.”

-One of the biggest questions many fans were left thinking was if this would result in Oculus giving up total control of their company, and losing the original vision that capatured the hearts and mind of those who supported the Oculus Rift since the beginning of the Kickstarter campaign.
+One of the biggest questions many fans were left thinking was if this would result in Oculus giving up total control of their company, and losing the original vision that captured the hearts and minds of those who supported the Oculus Rift since the beginning of the Kickstarter campaign.

 According to Luckey, executives at Facebook have pledged to allow Oculus to operate independently.

-In a post about the acquisition, Facebook CEO, Mark Zuckerberg reaffirmed that “Oculus will continue operating independently within Facebook,” and the focus will continue initially on gaming, while receiving support on building out the product and develope partnerships.
+In a post about the acquisition, Facebook CEO, Mark Zuckerberg reaffirmed that “Oculus will continue operating independently within Facebook,” and the focus will continue initially on gaming while receiving support on building out the product and developing partnerships.